Information on how quickly we will process your application.

 We receive thousands of applications on a daily basis which we process as quickly as possible.

 Legal ownership rights are secured from the moment the application is received, not at point at which it is processed and completed.
 Every application we receive protects the transaction it is registering from the day we receive it.
 So, if there is no urgency, please wait for us to contact you.

 If delays to your application might cause problems or put a property sale or any kind of property transaction at risk, you can request an expedite for free.
+We have helped over 200,000 applicants this year, prioritised and quickly processed via this free expedite service.
 We process the vast majority of expedited applications within 10 working days.